mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 control attempt has been successful and the ship will not suffer more hull damage from this source.

-_For example, a subsidised merchant is suffering cascading hull failure at a rate of 4D Hull per round.
+_For example, a subsidized merchant is suffering cascading hull failure at a rate of 4D Hull per round.
 Her crew achieve a total Effect of 5 on their damage control checks but the Referee rolls 17 on 4D for Hull damage.
 The ship loses an additional (17-5) = 12 Hull.
 Next round the crew